bootstrap-ruby/will_paginate-bootstrap/README.markdown

 ### Sinatra

   1. Load the Bootstrap CSS in your template.
+  2. `require "will_paginate-bootstrap"` in your Sinatra app.
-  2. In your view, use the `:renderer => BootstrapPagination::Sinatra` option with the `will_paginate` helper, for example:
+  3. In your view, use the `:renderer => BootstrapPagination::Sinatra` option with the `will_paginate` helper, for example:

 `<%= will_paginate @collection, :renderer => BootstrapPagination::Sinatra %>`